jesse-curran/project-portfolio/README.md

 Welcome to my project portfolio!

-As seen on my resume you can find my main three public projects here ...
+As seen on my resume you can find my main three public projects here:
 1) Caddie AI
 2) Time Series Forecast
 3) Finance Automation

-In addition, I have more fun projects not on my resume like ...
+In addition, I have more fun projects not on my resume within this repo:

 4) Wordle Hangman in C
-5) Economic Indicators using Python, Flask, and Fred API
+5) Economic Indicators Web App using Python, Flask, and Fred API